| Magnetic

 Peritoneography (mostly abandoned): hernias of the

-Retrograde pyeloureterography (urological procedure),
+abdominal wall Retrograde pyeloureterography (urological procedure),

 percutaneous pyelography, ascending urethrography (urethral